safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

   "$SEARCH_SKILLSET" \
   "$SEARCH_INDEXER" \
   "csai-mre-chatbot" \
-  "false" # not possible to disable keys programmatically, do it manually in the Azure Portal if needed
+  "false" \ # not possible to disable keys programmatically, do it manually in the Azure Portal if needed "false"

 # ==================
 # CLEAN UP TMP FILES